Where to Eat on Christmas Eve & Christmas Day in Barcelona

 This will be one of the most popular spots available on Christmas Eve, so reserve your table as soon as possible via email, phone (+34 933 150 656) or via private message on Facebook or Instagram.

 Want to really go all out for your holiday meal?
-Look no further than Oria, the signature restaurant of the Monument Hotel.
+Look no further than Lasarte Restaurant, the signature restaurant of the Monument Hotel.

-Oria’s Michelin star is well-deserved, as is evident in their Christmas Eve menu.
-A Basque-Mediterraean menu designed by renowned chef Martín Berasategui will take you on a culinary journey of the Iberian Peninsula’s most iconic cuisines.
+Lasarte was the first restaurant in Barcelona to receive three Michelin stars.
+The renowned chef Martín Berasategui directs this restaurant, which will take you on a culinary journey of the Iberian Peninsula’s most iconic cuisines.

 Tragaluz